Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Materials and Methods

-Establishing extracurricular research and internship opportunities are an on-going important facet of any physics program.
-Due to the few number of faculty members, and therefore the limited numbers of research projects within the Physics Group, faculty pursue creative avenues for physics-related extracurricular experiential learning (EEL).
-Beyond more common NSF-funded Research Experiences for Undergraduates (REUs), for which participation has also increased during the time period, EEL opportunities for majors within the Physics Group have initiated with regional industry, regional and on-campus collaborators, and physics alumni.
+\textbf{(E) Experiential Learning.} Traditional extracurricular research and internship opportunities are widely recognized as best-practices for cultivating STEM identity and belonging, particularly within traditionally underrepresented STEM populations \citep{est18}.
+Due to the limited number of research projects within the Physics Group, faculty pursued creative avenues for physics-related extracurricular experiential learning (EEL).
+Beyond more common, widely-publicized Research Experiences for Undergraduates (REUs), EEL opportunities for majors within the Physics Group were initiated with regional industry corporations, regional and on-campus collaborators, and Physics Group alumni.
+An introductory independent study course was also created to better prepare students for their (predominantly) summer EEL participation.
+The pre-emptive courses gauged student interest, facilitated research prowess, and built resilience.
+By not making a research requirement within the curriculum, the Physics Group invites a student to discover for themselves how best to uniquely experience physics.
+These opportunities not only increase the total number of students who participate in EEL, but they also broaden and diversify how a physicist is defined in society.

-Several EEL opportunities have arisen due to our relational ties with scientists in research fields unique to the Physics Group.
-For example, a physics alumna maintains an experimental fluid dynamics laboratory as marine systems faculty member at a regional university.
-For the past five years, she has mentored Physics Group majors during the summer with her graduate cohort.
-The Physics Group seeks active and on-going collaboration with the chemistry and biology departments on-campus.
-Cost-sharing, instrument purchases between the Physics Group and these departments aid in subverting traditional, department-defined definitions of STEM research.
-By facilitating research in the boundary regions of computational physical chemistry, materials science, and biophysics, collaborative partnerships are established.
-These opportunities not only extend the total number of students who participate in EELs, but they also broaden and diversify the definition of `physicist' for the employment and career avenues.